theThings/thethings.iO-mqtt-node/README.md

-#thethings.iO node mqtt examples
+#thethings.iO node MQTT examples
-This package contains some examples that show how to interact with thethings.iO mqtt broker.
+This package contains some examples that show how to interact with thethings.iO MQTT broker.

 #Install
 ```